 What Is Liposuction?

 Liposuction is designed to permanently eliminate unwanted fat and can be performed on nearly any part of the body.
 However, this surgical procedure is not intended for patients seeking dramatic weight loss.
 Liposuction is most effective for patients who are at or near their ideal weight but still struggle with isolated fat deposits around areas such as the lower abdomen, hips, or love handles.
-Our plastic surgeon believes that liposuction is best thought of as a body sculpting procedure that can complement an active lifestyle and a healthy diet, helping patients to fully realize their goals.
+Our plastic surgeons believe that liposuction is best thought of as a body sculpting procedure that can complement an active lifestyle and a healthy diet, helping patients to fully realize their goals.

 - Concerns Liposuction Treats